 If you would like prescribed or recommended textbooks to be readily available to students studying on campus, you can request for them to be added to the Short Term Loan Collection.
 This will restrict loan periods so that more students can access the texts during semester.

-Prescribed texts are not automatically added to the Short Term Loan Collection unless borrowing requests are very high, so please consider potential usage prior to semester beginning, and use the Short Term Loan form located on the link below to request the addition of books to Short Term Loan.
+Prescribed texts are not automatically added to the Short Term Loan Collection unless borrowing requests are very high, so please consider potential usage prior to semester beginning.

 If you are considering using eBooks as prescribed or recommended texts please be aware that the license agreement sometimes only allows for three simultaneous users, or on rare occasions, only one user at a time.